 - Inquiries regarding the administrative acts of most units of local government, provided you are not in a contested case process and have not initiated legal action.

-- Questions about starting, expending or winding up the operations of a business in Oregon.
+- Questions about starting, expanding or winding up the operations of a business in Oregon.

 We CANNOT examine: